Grief And The Grieving Process: How To Cope With A Death In The Family

 Grieving process after the death of a parent

 The death of a parent can be a complex and challenging process, regardless of the circumstances.
 You might find yourself experiencing a range of emotions.
-For example, you could feel guilt, frustration, sadness, and confusion, and al of those feelings are valid and nothing to be ashamed of.
+For example, you could feel guilt, frustration, sadness, and confusion, and all of those feelings are valid and nothing to be ashamed of.

-Remember that there is no time limit on grief and this may be the time to care for yourself, perhaps as your parent once cared for you.
+Remember that there is no time limit on grief, and this may be the time to care for yourself, perhaps as your parent once cared for you.
 Do some things to give yourself a sense of normalcy, like cooking, reading, taking a long bath, or going on a walk.
 This could also be a good time to depend on your support system, such as your spouse, children, or friends, and ask them to distract you or just listen to your feelings; whatever you think will be most helpful.
 Be gentle with yourself while you heal.

-Grieving process after death of a sibling
+Grieving process after the death of a sibling

 Getty/PeopleImages